ahrbe1/ChatGPTQuotaTracker/README.md

 # ChatGPTQuotaTracker
-A simple Python application to track ChatGPT Quota

 This small app will help you manually track your ChatGPT quota.

 The current quota is 25 messages / 3 hours.